 Carlos Doethyro Tukano, another prominent leader of the Aldeia, is also featured.
 In State of Exception, O’Hara has a keen eye for eviction events.
 The film shows the March 2013 removal of the Aldeia members by Shock Troops armed with riot shields, tear gas, and batons ahead of the 2014 FIFA World Cup, for which the neighboring Maracanã Stadium was undergoing significant renovation.
 During the assault on the building, Tukano is shown accepting the Rio city government’s offer for resettlement and leading part of the Aldeia group away from the violence.
-At that moment, Guajajara refused to leave and reoccupied the building with a smaller group of followers.
+At that moment, Guajajara refused to leave and reoccupied the building with a smaller group of followers, but was ultimately evicted on the same day.
 After this point, the documentary follows each leader separately.
 Tukano and his group of 17 Indigenous families are shown relocated to stifling shipping containers in the former Curupaiti leper colony in Jacarepaguá in the West Zone, where they lived in cramped conditions for about a year.
 Then, the film includes footage of him accepting keys from President Dilma Rousseff at a public event to inaugurate apartments built through the Minha Casa Minha Vida public housing program in the Zé Keti complex of the North Zone‘s Estácio neighborhood.
 O’Hara’s lens zeroes in on Tukano’s life in these new apartments.
 He comments to the camera on the stark differences between the life he knew before, surrounded by plants and animals, and his existence in the spartan concrete apartments.

 State of Exception has a broad scope, also addressing the stories of other communities that faced eviction.
 In a particularly striking sequence, O’Hara intersperses game footage from Brazil’s 2013 Confederations Cup victory over Spain with shots of police repressing the popular “Brazilian Spring” protests against increases in bus fares, police brutality, and World Cup spending in the context of severe national inequality.
 The film has a particular eye for the violent practices of Shock Troops and police on unarmed residents.
 They are shown using stun grenades and tear gas on a large group children during a Metrô-Mangueira eviction, a sound canon on Aldeia Maracanã members, and clubs on Vila Autódromo residents, including activist Maria da Penha.